 Assault & Battery

-Kerrville Assault Lawyers
+Kerrville Assault Lawyer

-The Latest in Five Generations of Attorneys Fighting for Justice
+The Latest in Five Generations of Attorneys Fighting for Justice in Texas

 Being accused of assault and battery can drastically affect your life.
-Whether convicted as a felony or a misdemeanor, you can be locked out from important employment opportunities, housing, educational opportunities, and more.
+Whether convicted as a felony or a misdemeanor in Texas, you can be locked out from important employment opportunities, housing, educational opportunities, and more.
 Many accused find themselves facing incarceration and large fines.
 When your rights and freedoms are on the line, our defense strategies can protect your rights and ensure your side of the story is heard.

 What Is the Difference Between Assault and Battery?

 In Texas, assault and battery are charged together.
-The law defines each crime as:

 - Assault: Threats of bodily harm and injury that reasonably causes a fear of harm in another person